witnet/documentation/docs/tutorials/bitcoin-price-feed/introduction.md

 - The price is averaged from two different public APIs, thus mitigating their influence in the final price.
-- The data is relayed by 4 different Witnet nodes, whose reported data points get aggregated and averaged, filtering out any outliers so as to cancel any malicious reporter who may try to leverage a slight drift of the data point.
+- The data is relayed by 4 different Witnet nodes, whose reported data points are aggregated and averaged, filtering out any outliers so as to cancel any malicious reporter who may try to leverage a slight drift of the data point.

-## Show me the code upfront
+## What will the code look like?

 The final result of this tutorial is available in [this GitHub repository][pricefeed].
 You can also check it out with